KooiInc/es-date-fiddler/README.md

 - `differenceFrom(someDate: Date | DateX)`: calculates the difference from [somedate] in years, months, days, hours, minutes, seconds and milliseconds.
 See the [demo](https://kooiinc.github.io/es-date-fiddler/Demo/) for a few examples.

 ### Setters to add or subtract days, years, hours etc.
-The following setters use a local derivation of the datefiddler library.
+The following setters use a local derivation of specific library.
 See [github](https://kooiinc.github.io/datefiddler/Examples/) for a comprehensive examples page.

 **Notes**:
 * all setters below *change the instance Date*.
 If you don't want that, `clone` the `DateX` instance first, e.g `const nextYear = [instance].clone.nextYear`.